AbsaOSS/hermes/_docs/0.2/components.md

 #### E2E Runner

-E2E Runner is a tool that runs a "full" end to end tests for [Enceladus][gh-enceladus] project and this module was created specificaly for this project.
+E2E Runner is a tool that runs a "full" end-to-end tests for [Enceladus][gh-enceladus] project and this module was created specificaly for this project.
 It runs it's spark-jobs and then modules previously mentioned.
 This is opensourced just to follow the strategy of our organization and to show the possibilities of usage.

 [gh-atum]: https://github.com/AbsaOSS/atum
 [gh-enceladus]: https://github.com/AbsaOSS/enceladus